 When an individual's income falls short of the required home loan amount, parents can be added as co-applicants.
 However, the tenure may be limited to the parent's retirement age, potentially resulting in higher EMIs or a smaller loan amount.

 Co-ownership with siblings enables a higher loan amount.
 Both co-applicants receive income tax benefits based on their ownership share.

 Share of Ownership

-For income tax exemption, it is applied in proportion to share of each co-borrower.
-If nothing is mentioned in the property agreement, it will be assumed that each co-owner has an equal share in the property.
-The total exemption claimed by all the co-borrowers must not exceed the actual payment made to the bank.
+While determining the loan amount, banks consider each applicant's income, irrespective of their ownership share.
+If the property agreement doesn't specify the ownership shares, it's assumed that each co-owner has an equal share in the property.
+The total tax exemption claimed by co-borrowers must not exceed the actual payments made to the bank.